vaishnaviiii96/Gitam-Tales/README.md

 # Gitam Tales

+Note: This repository contains a standalone clone/replica of the platform developed during my internship.
+To comply with institutional privacy policies, the original name, theme, and branding have been modified, and sensitive production data has been omitted.

 A vibrant full-stack application developed to showcase and manage engaging stories and frontend experiences.
 It features a responsive UI built with vanilla web technologies and a robust backend powered by Node.js, Express, and PostgreSQL.

 ## Tech Stack